agiletodd/agiletodd.github.io/_posts/Scrum-framework/2017-03-30-Optimizing-Product-Backlog-Refinement.md

 I feel it is important to mention that as a Product Owner, one thing I am conscience of is trying to find time with a Development Team(s) to get collective buy-in for the plan I am laying out.
 I also want to get their opinion on how things should be ordered or if they have any ideas for new Product Backlog Items.
 You may use a more formal event for this (or not).

 ### Define what "Ready" means to your Scrum Team
 You may introduce a complimentary Scrum practice called the definition of "Ready".
-The definition of "Ready" is a short checklist of things that a Scrum Team should do before a Product Backlog Item can be brought into a Sprint.
+The definition of "Ready" is a short checklist of things that a Scrum Team should do before a Product Backlog Item will be brought into a Sprint.
 It is a helper to set some boundaries around what a Development Team might need to get a Product Backlog item "Done".

 Be careful that this does not become a strict contract between the Development Team and the Product Owner.
 The Development Team serves the Product Owner.
 If the Product Owner comes to Sprint Planning with a very high-value Product Backlog Item that doesn't meet the "Ready" criteria it shouldn't matter.
 The value of the work does not change.